ChatGPT Crashes If You Mention the Name "David Mayer"

 Netizens were baffled to find that OpenAI’s ChatGPT refused to acknowledge the existence of the name “David Mayer.”

-The incident highlights just how little we know about how these large language models operate, what kind of content they've been trained on, and what limits are imposed by their makers.
+The incident highlights how little is known about the inner workings of large language models, the data they were trained on, and the safety limits imposed by their developers.

 Shmavid Shmayer

-As we wait for official word from OpenAI — Quasa has reached out for comment — many social media users have been busy digging around for some answers.
+While waiting for an official statement from OpenAI — Quasa has reached out for comment — users on social media have been actively investigating the bug.

 Thank you!